 In addition to having the ability to travel and a valid drivers license, the following are some of the skills required of a Nova Scotia SPCA Animal Care Supervisor.

-- Education; A Registered Veterinary Technician and a member in good standing with EVTA and NSVMA or equivalent work experience
+- Education; A registered Veterinary Technician and member in good standing with EVTA and NSVMA OR equivalent work experience

 - Animal welfare knowledge, donor and volunteer relations, special event experience, marketing and computer skills are necessary.

 - This position requires a flexible schedule.
 Evenings and weekends may be required, must be willing to work a flexible schedule.